Phone number (Voice)

 When you purchase a Tek Pass, you will select the first day you wish to use it (likely your first or second day in the campground), and will select a specific bus for that day.
 This bus of your choosing will have guaranteed seats for you, on the day and time you chose.
-On subsequent days during your time at Tek, you may use any shuttle bus, boarding at your campground on a space-available basis.
+On subsequent days during your time at Tek, you may use any non-narrated transit bus, boarding at your campground on a space-available basis.

 The Tek Pass is designed for you to experience points farther in the park during your stay.
 Therefore, the pass only allows you to travel farther into the park, and back to Tek.
-If you return to the park entrance by bus, you will have to buy a new shuttle bus ticket to travel back to Tek Campground.
+If you return to the park entrance by bus, you will have to buy a new ticket to travel back to Tek Campground.
 Do not return to the park entrance, by bus or your own vehicle, until you are finished with your stay at Tek.